Abhishekbharti9910/Aitra-Assign/README.md

 in minimal time if i got more time then, i would write some more efficent styles and refactor the code and naming convention for making the code managebale and much more crystal clear

-I divided main site content into three subpart called
+I divided site dashboar into three subpart called

 1.left pane(LeftPane.js)       2. main (Main.js)        3.Widget View "right part" (WidgetView.js)